Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Results

 \subsection{Preliminary Results}

 We first conducted a preliminary experiment to assess the effect of motion in a \ac{DPS} framework.
-For this experiment, we considered a 80-view motion affected acquisition and performs reconstruction with a standard \ac{DPS} approach, i.e, Algorithm~\ref{algo:blindmgpd} with $\boldphi = \boldzero_\calC$.
+For this experiment, we considered a 60-view motion-affected acquisition and performed reconstruction with a standard \ac{DPS} approach, i.e., Algorithm~\ref{algo:blindmgpd} with $\boldphi = \boldzero_\calC$, for different values of $\gamma_s = \gamma$ (which we chose to be constant).

 The results are shown in Figure~\ref{fig:no_mc_dps_gt}.
-When the prior is weak, the \ac{DPS}-reconstructed image shows significant motion-related artifacts, including blurring, double contours, and distortions of the overall structure.
-Increasing the strength of the prior under these conditions results in severe hallucinations, where the reconstructed volumes appear realistic but deviate substantially from the ground truth (\ac{GT}).
+When $\gamma$ is low, the algorithm largely ignores the prior and relies heavily on the motion-affected data, leading to motion artifacts in the reconstructed image, including blurring, double contours, and distortions of the overall structure.
+Conversely, when $\gamma$ is high, the algorithm places more weight on the prior, resulting in a motion-free image that deviates from the \ac{GT} as the reconstruction tends to ignore the data.

-These observations highlights the facts that importance of explicitly modeling and compensating for motion as part of the \ac{DPS} reconstruction pipeline to achieve accurate results.
+These observations highlight the importance of explicitly modeling and compensating for motion as part of the \ac{DPS} reconstruction pipeline to achieve accurate results.